w5xd/RC1101/construction.md

 <li>triple check. you won't get another chance.
 Now solder all the pins for U1.
 <li>Pull the Arduino and the FT232H boards and set them aside while working on the remainder.
 <p align='center'><img width='50%' alt='solder-in-rs232h.jpg' src='solder-in-rs232h.jpg'/></p><li>Install a female header at J5 (5 pins)
 <li>Install the buzzer/sounder.
 Observe the PLUS pin!
-It will be destroyed if its backwards.
+The buzzer will be destroyed if its backwards.
 <li>Install the J15 power jack.
 <li>U14 has 3 leads that extend through the board and its TO-220 package <b>must</b> be bent over
 with the hole on its tab matching the hole in the PCB.
 It dissipates about 2W and will